 Would you wear something like this?

-Each of these 260 diamonds are set in an inverted pyramid style — with nearly the entire 18-karat white gold square case and bracelet decked out with diamonds.
-Some of the diamonds weigh us much as 3-carats a pop.
+Each of these 260 diamonds is set in an inverted pyramid style – with nearly the entire 18-karat white gold square case and bracelet decked out with diamonds.
+Some of the individual diamonds weigh us much as 3-carats a pop.

-If you can get past the stellar exterior, you’ll notice a skeletonized manually-wound JCAM09 caliber inside that diamond-encrusted case.
-It’s a tourbillon escapement with a 72-hour power reserve that stays in motion on the wrist constantly.
-Upon inspection you’ll realize that while this part of the watch isn’t decked out in diamonds (besides the small hour markers) the dial with blue-steel hands is incredibly elegant.
+If you can get past the stellar exterior, you’ll notice a highly skeletonized manually-wound JCAM09 caliber inside that diamond-encrusted case.
+It’s a tourbillon escapement with a 72-hour power reserve that constantly stays in motion on the wrist.
+Upon closer inspection, you’ll realize that this is the only part of the watch that isn’t decked out in diamonds (other than small hour markers).
+Instead, the cut away dial with blue-steel hands allows the movement sit on full display and is incredibly elegant.

 The only part of this watch that isn’t completely iced out is the exposed movement

 The watch is quite fitting for Mayweather who is known for purchasing and showing off extravagant accessories.
 But, it does make us wonder who else in the top one-percent would be willing to shell out that kind of cash for such an extravagant timepiece.
 After all, you could buy a pretty great yacht for that price.
 What do you think – would you shell out $18-million for one?